-Ric is the Director of Community Mental Health Programmes at the Institute of Applied Social Studies, School of Social Policy.
+Ric is the Director of Community Mental Health Programmes in the Department of Social Policy and Social Work, School of Social Policy.

 Ric has worked at the University for a number of years in both Social Policy and Professional and Continuing Education departments and has a commitment to widening participation and the provision of lifelong learning opportunities within Universities.
 His research and teaching also reflects his commitment to broadening public understanding of mental distress and the actual and potential contribution to society of those who experience such distress.